 2. Can I add RHEL packages if something is missing from UBI?

-TL;DR – not if you want to distribute the images, once you add RHEL RPMs onto a UBI image, you are back to redistributing content released under the Red Hat Enterprise Linux end user license.
+TL;DR – It depends.
+If you join the Red Hat Partner Connect Program and certify a container, yes – for more information see: Red Hat Extends Partner Offerings to Drive Open Hybrid Cloud Innovation.
+But, if you’re not part of that program, once you add RHEL RPMs onto a UBI image, you are back to redistributing content released under the Red Hat Enterprise Linux end user license.
 If you are a paying Red Hat customer, this would break the agreement between you and Red Hat.
 Furthermore receivers of these images wouldn’t receive updates for the RPMs you added unless they have Red Hat subscriptions.
 This puts those end users without Red Hat subscriptions in a bad place.

 If you need extra packages, don’t add RHEL packages (because they are restricted).
 Also, don’t add CentOS packages (because they will remove supportability).
 Adding CentOS packages turns the image into a Frankenstein.
 Neither Red Hat, nor the community will want to support it.
 You are better off with all UBI or CentOS content.
 Don’t mix and match.
 The best solution is: